How does longer temporal context enhance multimodal narrative video processing in the brain?: Introduction

 The alignment between internal representations of Transformer-based models and cortical activation patterns elicited by naturalistic stimuli has emerged as a key focus in the study of brain-model correspondence~\citep{toneva2019interpreting,schrimpf2021neural,caucheteux2020language,oota2025deep,goldstein2025unified}.
 In particular, prior work has demonstrated that contextual representations extracted from such Transformer models outperform static word embeddings, offering improved brain alignment and capturing temporal dynamics across model depth in both text~\citep{toneva2019interpreting} and speech~\citep{vaidya2022self,oota2024speech}.
 More recently, multimodal Transformer models have been shown to achieve a higher degree of brain predictivity across various stimulus modalities~\citep{nakagi2024brain,subramaniam2024revealing,dong2023interpreting,oota2024multi,sartzetaki2024one}.
 However, the role of longer temporal context in brain alignment for naturalistic multimodal stimuli remains underexplored.
 Therefore, extending these insights to naturalistic narrative movies is important because comprehension depends on integrating information over longer timescales.

 Understanding how narrative videos are processed by both AI models and the human brain is an important open problem in cognitive neuroscience and AI.
 Humans seamlessly integrate visual scenes and the context of the story over time, drawing on sight and sound to comprehend movies.
 For current AI models, this remains challenging: earlier video Transformer models often processed videos as frame sequences with limited context windows.
-Processing long sequences of frames are computationally expensive and can exceed memory constraints, hence earlier models often resort to subsampling frames or truncating context.
+Processing long sequences of frames are compute intensive and can exceed memory constraints, hence earlier models often resort to subsampling frames or truncating context.
 Consequently, previous \textit{multimodal} brain-encoding studies have typically relied on short clips (e.g., 1.49\,s), thereby neglecting extended temporal context~\citep{subramaniam2024revealing,dong2023interpreting,oota2024multi,sartzetaki2024one}.

 Narrative comprehension is a complex cognitive process that involves the integration of visual, auditory, and contextual information over time.
-In the human brain, this process recruits a hierarchy of cortical regions that operate on multiple temporal scales, from sensory processing of moment-to-moment events to the integration of extended narrative context across scenes and subplots~\citep{lerner2011topographic,simony2016dynamic}. fMRI studies using continuous movie stimuli have shown that higher-order brain areas, including regions within the default mode network, are especially sensitive to longer narrative contexts, often requiring tens of seconds of uninterrupted input to represent story-level meaning~\cite{baldassano2018representation,khosla2021cortical}.
-This motivates evaluating brain alignment of video–audio models on naturalistic movies while systematically increasing the temporal context window.
+It recruits a hierarchy of cortical regions that operate on multiple temporal scales, from sensory processing of moment-to-moment events to the integration of extended narrative context across scenes and subplots~\citep{lerner2011topographic,simony2016dynamic}. fMRI studies using continuous movie stimuli have shown that higher-order brain areas, including regions within the default mode network, are especially sensitive to longer narrative contexts, often requiring tens of seconds of uninterrupted input to represent story-level meaning~\cite{baldassano2018representation,khosla2021cortical}.
+This motivates evaluating brain alignment of video-audio models on naturalistic movies while systematically increasing the temporal context window.